 A lot of times people say that things were caused by chance.
 For example, if I flip a coin 100 times, I will find that it comes up heads more or less half the time.
 So these people say that the chance caused the outcome.
 But what if I had not flipped the coin?
-The probability of the results would be the same, even if the event did not occur.
-Thus ‘chance’ is a description of the event, not its cause.
+The probability of the results would be the same, even if the event had not yet occurred.
+Thus chance is a description of the event, not its cause.

-Therefore, attributing the existence of the universe to chance is simple nonsense, because in order to assess the probability of our universe, we must know what conditions prevailed before our universe existed, which is a scientific impossibility.
-‘Chance’ cannot cause the universe unless ‘chance’ was present before the universe existed and unless ‘chance’ possesses will and agency.
+Therefore, attributing the existence of the universe to chance is simple nonsense, not just because chance has no will or agency, but also we cannot assess the probability of our universe’s existence, the existence of our universe must be in the future, which it is not.
+Chance cannot cause the universe unless chance was present before the universe existed and unless chance possesses will and agency.
 But as it stands, chance is just another attribute of the universe, like size, weight, density, and the speed of light.
-Any scientist who thinks that the universe can be explained by ‘chance’ has unwittingly posited a creator-god and has flown over the boundaries of empiricism into theology.
+Any scientist who thinks that the universe can be explained by chance has unwittingly posited a creator-god and has flown over the boundaries of empiricism into theology.

 Chance does not cause things to happen, any more than green makes trees.

-The universe is not sustained by natural principles, it is sustained by the will of God.
-Since God generally wills the same thing all the time, we find consistency in the universe and call it ‘natural law.’
-However, that name implies that these ‘natural laws’ exist of their own necessity and admit to no exceptions.
+Natural law is a concept in Catholic theology, but I have the gall to say that the universe is not sustained by natural principles, it is sustained by the will of God.
+Since God generally wills the same thing all the time, we find consistency in the universe and call it natural law.
+However, that name implies that these natural laws exist of their own necessity and admit to no exceptions.

 Lately, however, the physicists who study subatomic particles have been making some unsettling discoveries.
 On the subatomic level, there seem to be exceptions to natural laws from time to time.
-The physicists are furiously at work—even as I type this—to refine their definitions of ‘natural laws’ to cover these apparent exceptions, but it seems to me that whether they succeed or fail in this endeavor, the phenomenon points out one thing: either we do not have full insight into God’s wisdom, or God is a sovereign King who can make exceptions if He likes.
+There are subatomic particles that do opposite things at the same time!
+The physicists are furiously at work—even as I type this—to refine their definitions of what we non-scientists would call natural laws to cover these apparent exceptions and even contradictions, but it seems to me that whether they succeed or fail in this endeavor, the phenomenon points out one thing: either we do not have full insight into God’s wisdom, or God is a sovereign King who can make exceptions if He likes.

 Either way, no description of the universe that takes the metaphorical form of a legal code is water tight.